-Ideally, the chair must be about 18 to 22 inches high and let you adjust the height so you can sit with your feet flat on the floor.
+Ideally, the chair for scoliosis must be about 18 to 22 inches high and let you adjust the height so you can sit with your feet flat on the floor.

 2. Lower back support